PX4/PX4-user_guide/en/telemetry/microhard_serial.md

 For convenience, radios are usually default-configured so that they can be used with PX4 and *QGroundControl* out of the box.

 Developers can modify the configuration.
-The only "requirement" is that the ground radio, air radio, PX4, and *QGroundControl* must all be set to use the same baud rate (and of course each MAVLink system must have a unique System ID).
+The only "requirement" is that the: ground radio, air radio, PX4, and *QGroundControl* must all be set to use the **same** baud rate (and of course each MAVLink system must have a unique System ID).

 ### PX4 Configuration

-PX4 is configured to use `TELEM1` for telemetry radios, with a default baud rate of 57600 (recommended).
+PX4 is configured to use `TELEM1` for telemetry radios, with a default baud rate of 57600.
-You can configure PX4 to use any other free serial port, or configure the baud rate, by following the instructions in [MAVLink Peripherals](../peripherals/mavlink_peripherals.md)
+You can configure PX4 to use any other free serial port a different baud rate, by following the instructions in [MAVLink Peripherals](../peripherals/mavlink_peripherals.md).

 ### QGroundControl Configuration

 QGroundControl autodetects a serial telemetry connection with the baud rate 57600.

-For any other rate you will need to add a serial comms link with the correct rate.
+For any other rate you will need to add a serial comms link that sets the rate that was used.
 See [Application Settings > Comms Links](https://docs.qgroundcontrol.com/master/en/SettingsView/SettingsView.html).

 ### Radio Configuration

-The radios are configured using the *PicoConfig* application (Windows only), which can be downloaded from here from [ARK Electron](https://arkelectron.com/wp-content/uploads/2021/04/PicoConfig-1.7.zip) or [holybro](http://www.holybro.com/download/picoconfig-1-8/).
+Microhard serial radios are configured using the *PicoConfig* application (Windows only).
+This can be downloaded from [ARK Electron](https://arkelectron.com/wp-content/uploads/2021/04/PicoConfig-1.7.zip) or [holybro](http://www.holybro.com/download/picoconfig-1-8/).

 In point-to-point operating modes, there must be a master to provide network synchronization for the system, so one radio should be configured to PP master and another should be configured to PP remote.

-The screen shots below show the default radio configuration settings for connecting to PX4 and QGroundControl.
+The screen shots below show the default radio configuration settings for connecting to PX4 and *QGroundControl*.

 <img src="../../assets/hardware/telemetry/holybro_pico_config.png" width="400px" title="Holybro Pico Config" />
 <img src="../../assets/hardware/telemetry/holybro_pico_config1.png" width="400px" title="Holybro Pico Config" />